ijsKoud/PaperPlane/README.md

 <h1 align="center">PaperPlane</h1>

-> PaperPlane, a shareX/File upload/shortlink server with multi-user support and packed with a lot of cool features!
+> PaperPlane, a fast ShareX/File upload/shortlink server with multi-user support and packed with a lot of cool features!
 (WIP)

 ## Install